Dragster2/1lb-combat-robot-hubmotor-drum/README.md

 # 1lb-combat-robot-hubmotor-drum
 This project is focus on design a custom 7075 drum running a highly customize motor in it.
 Designing the weapon to powerful but making sure to keep the motor safe inside and stronger in the weapon by making them become a custom hub motor assembly!!

+How does this work?
+It is running two flanged bearings on each side to take the impact of when the drum hit something.
+The motor inside the drum is highy customize.
+For example it goes from a 4mm ti shaft to 1/4in thick ti shaft making it way stronger.
+I do this by punching the bearings out of the stator and the shaft  fits right in with some tpu spacers.
+The cam on the motor is also highly customize from stock by
 <img width="824" height="497" alt="image" src="https://github.com/user-attachments/assets/b1b1ad31-3c71-4142-b22d-2ecb03c9a5b3" />

 Here is a wirring diagram, this is almost the whole bots wiring diagram besides the drive motors.